wp-plugins/woocommerce-geolocation-based-products/readme.txt

 Furthermore, you can also filter by city.
 For example if I want to target anyone that is in the US and California but also in the city of Los Angeles, I would enter the city name Los Angeles in the field.

 You can also test out your settings as if you're visiting the site from another country.
-Enabling the testmode on a particular entry row, your site will hide/show the products/categories per the rules of that row.
+Enabling the testmode on a particular entry row, your site will hide the products/categories per the rules of that row.
 Please note that you will need to use this especially when you're testing this on localhost as that IP will not be valid.
 Be sure to turn off testmode when done testing and ready to go live.

 == Frequently Asked Questions ==

 = This plugin does not seem to working, anything I set to hide is not hiding. =

 This plugin utilizes the IP address of the visitor to obtain location information.
 If this IP is somehow blocked or is unknown, there is no way for this plugin to know which country the visitor is from.
 In this case, nothing will be hidden.
+Furthermore, you can test the IP coming into your site using this http://ip-api.com/ to know which area it is determining the IP is from.
+Sometimes this information could be wrong due to the IP servers have not been updated..etc.

 == Screenshots ==

 1. This screen shot shows the options.

+== Upgrade Notice ==

+= 1.2.0 =

+* Fixed - Excluded product categories showing in WooCommerce product category widget
+* Fixed - Excluded products showing in WooCommerce products widget ( Fixed from WooCommerce 2.4 )
+* Fixed - Product category count was not updated from the excluded products and product categories
+* Fixed - Tooltip was no longer popping up after WC 2.3
+* Fixed - Hide excluded products and product categories from menus
+* Added - POT file

 == Changelog ==

+= 1.2.0 | 04-30-2015 =
+* Fixed - Excluded product categories showing in WooCommerce product category widget
+* Fixed - Excluded products showing in WooCommerce products widget ( Fixed from WooCommerce 2.4 )
+* Fixed - Product category count was not updated from the excluded products and product categories
+* Fixed - Tooltip was no longer popping up after WC 2.3
+* Fixed - Hide excluded products and product categories from menus
+* Added - POT file

 = 1.1.3 | 12-29-2014 =
 * Update - Cleaned up code